mbragi/blocklabs/sectionTwo/README.md

     This will download and install all the required dependencies specified in the `package.json` file.

-4. Create a `.env` file in the root directory of the project and add your MongoDB connection string.
-For example:
+4. Create a `.env` file in the root directory of this folder and add your enviromental variables as specified in the .env.example

-    env

-    `MONGODB_URI=mongodb://localhost:27017/library
-    JWT_SECRET=your_jwt_secret`

 5. Once the dependencies are installed and the environment variables are set, you can start the application by running the following command:

-    `npm run start`
+    `npm run start:dev`

-    This command will execute the `start` script defined in the `package.json` file, which will start the Express server and connect to MongoDB.
+    This command will execute the `start` script defined in the `package.json` file, which will start create a mongodb locally using docker and start the dev server using nodemon.

 API Endpoints
 -------------